Qovery/scaleway-api-rs/docs/TagsApi.md

 ## list_tags

-> crate::models::ScalewayRegistryV1ListTagsResponse list_tags(region, image_id, page, page_size, order_by, name)
+> models::ScalewayPeriodRegistryPeriodV1PeriodListTagsResponse list_tags(region, image_id, page, page_size, order_by, name)
-List all your tags
+List tags

+List all tags for a given image, specified by region.
+By default, the tags listed are ordered by creation date in ascending order.
+This can be modified via the order_by field.
+You can also define additional parameters for your query, such as the `name`.

 ### Parameters